cpjobling/eg-247-textbook/introduction/worksheet1.md

 #### Demonstration

-If the input to this system is replaced with a sinewave $x(t)=\sin(t)$ and the output with a scope, what do you think the output will be?
+If the input to this system is a sinewave $x(t)=\sin(t)$ and the output with a scope, what do you think the output will be?
 Sketch it in your notebook.

 <pre style="border: 2px solid blue">